endolith/DeepSeek-Chat-Exporter/README.md

 - **Export to Markdown**: Save chat history as Markdown files, perfect for notes and documentation.
 - **Export to PDF**: Save conversations as PDF files for printing or sharing.
 - **Export to Image**: Capture chat history as image files for easy viewing and sharing.
-- **Automatic Segmentation**: Automatically segments user questions, AI responses, and thought chains for clear readability.
+- **Automatic Segmentation**: Automatically segments user messages, assistant responses, and thought processes for clear readability.
 - **Enhanced Layout**: Optimized formatting for PDF export with customizable styles.
 - **One-Click Operation**: Export with a single click, no complex operations needed.